 One of the favorite things to do at home alone by a lot of crafty people is using their hands to create something.

 There is a great feeling of satisfaction about creating something with your bare hands, especially in the digital era.
 So why not pick up embroidery?
 Or calligraphy?
-Or knitting?
+Or start knitting?
 Or sewing?
 Anything that gets your fingers moving… not in that way!

 Stephanie from Swoodson Says is suggesting picking out your favorite indie designer’s hand embroidery kit from her website and getting started.
 The kit has everything you need to get started, and to learn how to embroider!